weaveworks-guides/weave-net-legacy/weave-scope/README.md

 Point your web browser to: `http://192.168.99.100:4040/` (or to the address displayed to you in the terminal window after Weave Scope was launched).

->Note: If you are running containers on multiple hosts, you must launch Weave Scope onto each host.
-But if you are running Weave Net to network containers, you can launch Weave Scope onto one host and Weave Net, provided you have weaveDNS running will do the rest, see Launching Weave Scope When You are Using Weave Net, below.

 ##Launching Weave Scope When Using Weave Net to Connect Containers

-If you are running Weave Scope on the same machine as the Weave network, the probe uses `weaveDNS` to automatically discover other apps and containers on your network.
+If you are running Weave Scope on the same machine as a Weave network, Weave Scope uses `weaveDNS` to discover other instances of Weave Scope.

 Weave Scope registers itself using the address `scope.weave.local`.
 Each probe then, sends its report to every app registered under this address.
 In other words, if you are running Weave Net with DNS, you do not need to take any further steps.
-Launch once and Weave Net takes care of the rest.

 If you don't want to use weaveDNS, you can instruct Weave Scope to cluster with other Weave Scope instances on the command line.
 Hostnames and IP addresses are acceptable, both with and without ports, for example: